+Table 1

-Table 1The School Before and After the Innovation Programme
+The School Before and After the Innovation Programme

-Before the innovation programme After the innovation programme The Teacher-Student relationship Strong asymmetrical relationship, in which (1) the teachers make most decisions regarding what is done, when, and how.
+Before the innovation programme After the innovation The Teacher-Student relationship Strong asymmetrical relationship, in which (1) the teachers make most decisions regarding what is done, when, and how.
 (2) the teachers define the goals of learning.
-(3) the teacher is described as facilitator A less asymmetrical relationship, in which (1) the teacher avoids making excessive control of the turn-taking system; (2) the teacher makes her objectives clear at all times, and listens to her students' views in this respect; (3) the teacher is described as a provider of scaffolding The classroom Fixed furniture arrangement, generally following a horseshoe pattern, with the teacher occupying a central position in the open side of the horseshoe.
-Dynamic arrangement, varying according to the purposes of the activity being developed; More often than not students work in a circle, without the direct presence of the teacher, who tends to be out the circle observing the interaction and taking notes The lesson Emphasis on pair work and roleplays; Emphasis on group discussions; Audio- and/or video-recordings of the lesson are usually done to be a source of reflection and/or discussion (on grammar, vocabulary and interaction) The syllabus Pre-defined before the course begins Partially pre-defined, partially to be negotiated with the students The school and the outside world Few, if any, connections are established Connections between the school and the outside world are one important priority had the responsibility of designing new syllabi for different levels.
+(3) the teacher is described as facilitator A less asymme (1) the teacher turn-taking sys (2) the teacher and listens to h (3) the teacher The classroom Fixed furniture arrangement, generally following a horseshoe pattern, with the teacher occupying a central position in the open side of the horseshoe.
+Dynamic arrang purposes of the More often that the direct prese the circle obser The lesson Emphasis on pair work and roleplays; Emphasis on g Audio- and/or v done to be a so grammar, voca The syllabus Pre-defined before the course begins Partially pre-de students The school and the outside world Few, if any, connections are established Connections be are one importa

+One of us was directly responsible for the elaboration and implementation of the programme on its early days (as reported in Fabrício, 1996) and during data gathering had the responsibility of designing new syllabi for different levels.
 The other one stood as Academic Director for the school and also had teaching and syllabus designing responsibilities.
 The roles we played in the school therefore contributed to the design of our research in terms of data selection and gathering.
 Furthermore, our roles in the school also guided the questions we wanted to pursue in this investigation.